wp-plugins/clean-it-up/readme.txt

 === clean it up ===
 Contributors: onmouseenter
-Tags: Post, plugin, category, tag, comments, comment, posts, admin, page, pages, wordpress, database, table, optimize, feed, rss, cache
+Tags: Post, plugin, category, tag, comments, comment, posts, admin, page, pages, wordpress, database, table, optimize, feed, rss, cache, clean
 Requires at least: 2.8
 Tested up to: 3.8.1
-Stable tag: 0.0.2
+Stable tag: 0.0.3
 License: GPLv2

 Clean It Up is a WordPress database cleanup and optimization plugin which helps you to optimize your wordpress database tables.